Deer Crossing Camp and Covid in 2024

 How Deer Crossing Has Handled Covid since 2021

 We want everyone at camp to feel that they are treated fairly, so camp protocols apply to all campers and staff.

-- To protect our larger communities, we encourage everyone to get vaccinated as soon as they are eligible.
+- To protect our larger communities, we encourage everyone to get vaccinated.

-- All of Deer Crossing Camp’s staff will be fully vaccinated before campers arrive.
+- All of Deer Crossing Camp’s staff will be vaccinated before campers arrive.

 - Campers and their families should engage in low-risk activities during the 10 days before the camper’s session starts.

-- Campers will be screened prior to boarding the bus or hiking in to camp with a series of questions.
+- Campers will be screened for illness prior to boarding the bus or hiking in to camp with a series of questions.

-- All campers taking the bus to and/or from camp must wear a mask while on the bus.
-This includes staff supervisors and the bus driver.
-Campers on the bus must bring their own bag lunches, which will be eaten outside the bus during the Sacramento stop.
-(No In-N-Out lunches this year.)
+- Campers on the bus must bring their own bag lunches, which will be eaten outside the bus during the Sacramento stop.

 - As usual, camper health will be screened upon arrival at camp, which may include temperature checks.